tcort/ssi-logger/README.md

 ## Transports

 Log messages are emitted as `log` events.
-Event listeners should be installed to receive the events and send them over the appropriate transport.
-SSi Logger provides a couple of common transports.
+Event listeners should be installed to receive the events and send them over the appropriate transport. tclogger provides a couple of common transports.

 Here's an example of the standard usage where logs go to syslog.
 Depending on the value of `mask`, log messages may or may not go to syslog.
 Here, 'INFO' means that log messages with levels up to 'INFO' are logged (i.e. 'DEBUG' messages are